Adaptive AI-based Decentralized Resource Management in the Cloud-Edge Continuum: Conclusion

-We presented our viewpoint on exploiting distributed local and global learning for scalable resource management in Continuum platform, presenting a hierarchical system organization and a training algorithm for the local and global agents.
-The work to validate our approach via implementation and simulation of a Continuum platform is still ongoing.
-Building on the findings of the practical evaluation, we plan to extend and validate our approach further through the following steps: \begin{itemize} \item \textbf{Different Network Topologies:} Investigate performance across various network configurations, including hierarchical, mesh, and hybrid topologies. \item \textbf{Scaling Up:} Develop hierarchical coordination and validate system scalability through simulations in larger-scale environments with more nodes, edges, and application components. \item \textbf{Improving cost functions: } The completion time cost model from section \ref{sec:am} assumes that application components run sequentially as an upper bound.
-Literature results about behavioral models of parallel and distributed patterns will be exploited to improve the completion time models. \item \textbf{Real-World Testing:} Use real world testbeds to validate the practicality and robustness of the proposed system. \item \textbf{Dynamic Agent Creation:} Explore mechanisms for dynamically creating and adapting agents to accommodate changes in network scale and task demands. \item \textbf{Economic Costs Inclusion:} Incorporate economic considerations into the optimization framework, comparing cost-effectiveness of centralized and decentralized approaches. \end{itemize}
+We presented our viewpoint on exploiting distributed local and global learning for scalable resource management in the Continuum platform, introducing a hierarchical system organization and an overview of the training process for the local and global agents.
+Building on the findings of the practical evaluation, we plan to validate our approach further through several steps.
+First, we aim to use real-world testbeds to validate the practicality and robustness of the proposed system.
+Second, we intend to develop hierarchical coordination and validate the system's scalability through simulations in larger-scale environments with more nodes, edges, and application components.
+Third, we plan to incorporate economic considerations into the optimization framework, comparing the cost-effectiveness of centralized and decentralized approaches.

+To meet large-scale requirements, future work will explore \textbf{local agents collaboration} by integrating the action and state spaces of multiple agents, enabling more coordinated and efficient decision-making across the system.